jschultz38/degenbot/README.md

 	- Add periodic cache invalidation with fuzzy number
 	- Make it persistent
 5. Add a way to retrieve the livebarn feed
-6. Add a filter to commands for things such as location
+6. Add a filter to commands for things such as location, time
 7. Use https://krakenhockeyleague.com/schedule to figure out KHL seasons dynamically
+8. Add this and TODO into github
+9. Move creation of HockeyGame string into HockeyGame class
+10. Help list sort by meme
+11. Add integration to discord events for games we want to attend